gardener/landscaper/docs/deployer/helm.md

 The helm deployer is a controller that reconciles DeployItems of type `landscaper.gardener.cloud/helm`.
 It renders a given helm chart and deploys the resulting manifest into a cluster.

+It also checks by default the healthiness of the following resources:
+* `Pod`: It is considered healthy if it successfully completed or if it has the the PodReady condition set to true.
+* `Deployment`: It is considered healthy if the controller observed its current revision and if the number of updated replicas is equal to the number of replicas.
+* `ReplicaSet`: It is considered healthy if its controller observed its current revision and if the number of updated replicas is equal to the number of replicas.
+* `StatefulSet`: It is considered healthy if its controller observed its current revision, it is not in an update (i.e. UpdateRevision is empty) and if its current replicas are equal to its desired replicas.
+* `DaemonSet`: It is considered healthy if its controller observed its current revision and if its desired number of scheduled pods is equal to its updated number of scheduled pods.
+* `ReplicationController`: It is considered healthy if its controller observed its current revision and if the number of updated replicas is equal to the number of replicas.

 ### Configuration

 This sections describes the provider specific configuration.